puzant/portfolio-backend/readme.md

 ![Bootstrap](https://img.shields.io/badge/bootstrap-%238511FA.svg?style=for-the-badge&logo=bootstrap&logoColor=white)
 ![Render](https://img.shields.io/badge/Render-%46E3B7.svg?style=for-the-badge&logo=render&logoColor=white)

 This repository contains the backend for the portfolio website.
-It is built using Node.js, Express, and the Cloudinary SDK to manage and serve travel-related images.
+It is built using Node.js, Express, MongoDB, EJS, and the Cloudinary SDK.
+The backend functions as a content management system (CMS) to manage and serve various types of content

 Access the API at `https://portfolio-backend-gq2s.onrender.com`.